JayKun/php-app-tutorial/lab/README.md

 Lab 2: [CREATE A NEW USER ACCOUNT]
 1. Go to the user accounts tab.
 2. Scroll down and look for the create new user option.
-3.	username: admin, hostname: any, password: admin
+3.	username: admin, hostname: local, password: admin
 4. Check the grant all privileges checkbox
 5. Save